streamingfast/substreams/docs/new/getting-started/intro-getting-started.md

-Substreams supports several blockchain data model, so getting started may differ on the blockchain that you want to index data on.
+Substreams supports several blockchain data models, so getting started differs based on the blockchain that you want to index data on.

 <figure><img src="../../.gitbook/assets/chains-endpoints.png" alt="" width="100%"><figcaption><p>Protobuf for the different supported chains</p></figcaption></figure>